Questions and answers. The basics of Bindle and more.

 Again, let us know if this is a hassle and and we’ll create and add it for you.

 Yes.
-We call them Company-wide holidays.
+We call them Company-wide bookings.
 You’ll see a link in the Admin section.

-Company-wide holidays are simply an instantaneous way to create an approved booking for everyone in your company at once.
+Company-wide bookings are simply an instantaneous way to create an approved booking for everyone in your company at once.

 They’re great for managing compulsory shut-down periods during the year.